teckglobal/teckglobal-brute-force-protect/readme.txt

 * Enhanced debugging with detailed logs in `wp-content/teckglobal-bfp-debug.log`.

 == Upgrade Notice ==
-= 1.0.3 =
+= 1.1.1 =
-This update fixes a critical bug where visiting the login page banned IPs.
-Update immediately for proper functionality.
+Fixes unban option, geolocation for manual bans, and map display—update for full functionality.

 == License ==
 This plugin is licensed under the GPLv2 or later.
 See the License URI for details.